Białystok City Council: History

+In 1808, on the orders of Senator Theyls, the Russians placed the Białystok Gymnasium in this building.
+In 1858, the Gymnasium was moved to the building at 8 Warszawska Street.
+The offices of the City Council and City Hall moved into the vacated building.
+From 1888, the city's Orthodox primary school was also located here.

+Second Polish Republic

-The first independent city parliament in the city was formed with the regaining of independence from the Russian Empire and the establishment of the Polish Second Republic.
+The first independent city parliament in the city was formed with the regaining of independence from the Russian Empire and the establishment of the Polish Second Republic in February 1919, called the Temporary City Committee, led by Józef Karol Puchalski.
+The Committee included well-known and respected citizens.
+The new authorities ensured they represented the Polish, Jewish, German, and Russian communities.
+Therefore, next to Marian Dederko, Bohdan Ostromęcki, and Witold Kości, there were, among others, Salomon Trylling, Falk Kempner, Izaak Pines, August Moes, and Dymitr Ginc.
+On February 8, 1919, one of the most important meetings of the Committee took place at the presence of the German commissar.

 Following the dissolving of the city council in mid-1927, elections were set to December 11 that year.
 Among the electoral blocs running in the election were the Polish Electoral Committee of Economic Work, whose election platform aimed to culturally uplift the suburbs and outskirts of the city, inhabited primarily by working people, by supporting construction, school construction, crafts, and cheap loans.
 The Union of Polish Electoral Committee, representing the right wing and headed by President Szymański, issued a proclamation on November 18, 1927, in Dziennik Białostocki.
 The Union of Jewish National Bloc (Zjednoczenie Żydowskiego Bloku Narodowego) won 9 seats and became the largest faction in the city council, followed by Union of the Polish Electoral Committee (Zjednoczenie Polskiego Komitetu Wyborczego) with 8 seats, General Jewish Workers' Union "Bund" (Ogólne żydowski Związek Robotniczy „Bund") with 6 seats, Property Owners Election Committee (Komitet Wyborczy Wlaścicieli Nieruchomości) and Polish Electoral Committee of Economic Work (Polski Komitet Wyborczy Pracy Gospodarczej) each received 4 seats, Union of Electoral Commissions of Former Military Personnel (Zjednoczenie Kom.
 Wyborcz. byłych Wojskowych) and PPS Class Trade Unions (PPS Klasowe Związki Zawodowe) each with 3, Citizens of the Orthodox Community (Obywateli gminy prawosławnej) and Craftsmen of the city of Białystok (Rzemieślników m.
 Bialegostoku) with two mandates each and Non-partisan voters (Wyborcy bezpartyjni) with one mandate.
 The Zionist-Democratic "Hitachduth" (Syjonistyczno-Demokratyczny „Hitachduth") and Poale Zion failed to pass the threshold and did not enter the city council.

 In May 1939, at the 1938–39 Polish local elections 48 deputies were elected to the Białystok City Council under the following division: PPS and class trade unions - 6, Bund and class trade unions - 10, Jewish Democratic Bloc (Żydowski Demokratyczny Blok - 3, General Jewish Bloc (Ogólny Blok Żydowski) - 3, Christian National-Economic Electoral Committee - 21, National Party - 5.